Lifestyle Newborn Guide

 Don’t stress, this is an adjustment period for your entire family, Baby included.
 If you stay relaxed then so will baby and everything will go nice and smooth.
 We will go at baby’s pace so if they need to eat or needs a diaper change or gets fussy, no sweat, we will go with the flow!
 Typically these sessions last about 2-2.5 hours, but it all depends on the pace baby sets, so we will go at their tempo and not rush.
 These are documentary style, so if baby fusses and you need to console, those make for great sweet moments in front of the camera.

-I will mostly be using the natural light in your home, but I will also be bringing a flash that has an umbrella diffuser on it just in case we need a little extra light for your larger rooms.
-It is a “larger” piece of equipment on a stand and can look a bit cumbersome, just don’t let it stress you out by feeling like this an “on set” shoot - it is very laid back and casual affair!
+I will mostly be using the natural light in your home, but I will also be bringing a flash just in case we need a little extra light for your larger rooms.
 The flash gives off soft light and helps to fill in some darker shadows in a room and gives directional light, instead of just constant over head lighting from your ceiling.
 Also, the first thing I will do as soon as I arrive is ask to wash my hands so that I do not bring my germs into your home with a newborn, I just like to give a heads up on this as sometimes parents look at me funny when I ask for the sink shortly after saying “hello!"

 I am very much looking forward to our shoot!
 These are such special moments for you guys and it is really exciting and meaningful to me to get to photograph them for you!
 Congrats again!